Minimalist Bedroom Design Provides Less Stress and a Good Night’s Sleep

 In a major departure from the color palette of most minimalist bedrooms, this one in Marina di Ragusa, Italy manages to be bold and blue and still quite spare.
-Designed by Giuseppe Iacono, the printed tile floor echoes the deep hue of the accent wall and floor just outside the bed area.
-Built-in nightstands keep the floor space clean and the white mirror has a little rococo detailing.
-Modern lighting is at each side of the bed and the wall of windows is open and clear, thanks to the blinds that are hidden away when not being used.
+Giuseppe Iacono designed the printed tile floor to echo the deep hue of the accent wall.

 Another way to incorporate color into a minimalist bedroom is to use a pastel hue.
-The Life Spaces Group designed this space with the standard white walls and neutral gray carpet, but then added bedding and a single piece of art that bring in a pastel blue that is super relaxing.
-A spare white side table serves as the nightstand and the style is repeated in the plant stand.
-Lighting mounted on the ceiling helps keep the room clutter-free.
+The Life Spaces Group designed this space with standard white walls and neutral gray carpet.
+But, they added simple bedding and a single piece of art that bring in a pastel blue that is super relaxing.

 Focused on the Floor

-Designed by MacDonald Wright Architects, this minimalist bedroom is focused on the flooring, which is made from pale, wide planks, repeated in the bench at the end of the bed.
-The otherwise all-white palette is unadorned in the main part of the bedroom.
-This design is also a good example of how to incorporate a television in a clutter-free bedroom in a stylish way.
+A bedroom by MacDonald Wright Architects focuses on the flooring, which is made from pale, wide planks.
+The all-white palette is unadorned in the main part of the bedroom.
+This design is also a perfect example of how to incorporate a television in a clutter-free bedroom.

-Super minimal but still warm thanks to the wood floor and wall, this bedroom is super minimal.
-The bed and a console are the only pieces of furniture, leaving absolutely nothing to distract you from sleeping in this room designed by Alexandra Fedorova.
-The wall full of filmy, floor-length curtains block the light and add a little softness to the room.
-All the lighting is mounted in the wall and the ceiling, eliminating the need for nightstands.
+This bedroom is super minimal but still warm thanks to the wood floor and wall, The bed and a console are the only pieces of simple furniture, leaving absolutely nothing to distract you from sleeping in this room that Alexandra Fedorova designed.

 Cozy and Gray

-For those who want to embrace minimalism to be more stress-free but prefer a cozier environment, this room by Coco Lapine Design is an example of a good compromise.
+For those who want to embrace minimalism to be more stress-free but prefer a cozier environment, this room by Coco Lapine Design is a good compromise.
 The space sticks to a neutral gray and white palette but is more generous with the cozy textiles and soft details.
-In addition, the room contains numerous plants.
-The textures and soft lines make it a cozy space that is still relaxing and serene…and clutter-free!

 All About the View

-Louise Holt Interior Design has crafted the perfect minimalist bedroom for an English country cottage by highlighting the traditional characteristics and mixing them with modern elements.
+Louise Holt Interior Design crafted the perfect minimalist bedroom for an English country cottage.
+The traditional characteristics mix with modern elements.
 The original floor has been painted a bright white to match the walls but the rustic wood beams and an exposed wooden plank are left natural.
-The modern element comes in the form of a sleek nightstand and glass lamp, amplified by the neutral but very textural pillows and throw.

 Asian Multilevel Minimalism